rafwit/incoming/README.md

 **Step 2**

-Then handle the form submission by creating an instance of `Incoming` class with expected properties.
-The validation will take place in the moment that instantiation happens.
-If it fails the error will be thrown and property that did not pass validation will not be created.
+Then inside the function that handles the form submission create an instance of `Incoming` class with expected properties. **The validation will take place in the moment that instantiation happens**.
+If it fails the error will be thrown and the property that did not pass validation will not be created.

 ```typescript
 onSubmit (): void {